 The Kentucky Model Procurement Code was recently amended to establish conditions for invoicing for fees for personal service contracts.
 It states, "No payment shall be made on any personal service contract unless the individual, firm, partnership, or corporation awarded the personal service contract submits its invoice on a form established by the committee."
 The Government Contract Review Committee has adopted a personal service contract invoice form that must be submitted as a condition of payment.
-A copy of the form is located on the GCRC website at: https://apps.legislature.ky.gov/moreinfo/contracts/PSC%20INVOICE%20FORM.pdf.
+A copy of the form is located on the GCRC website at www.lrc.ky.gov/statcomm/contracts/PSC%20INVOICE%20form.pdf.